lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 The instructions to reproduce the benchmark is at [sglang/benchmark/blog\_v0\_2](https://github.com/sgl-project/sglang/tree/main/benchmark/blog\_v0\_2).

 For all benchmarks, we set \`ignore\_eos\` or \`min\_length/end\_id\` to ensure each engine outputs the same number of tokens.
-We use OpenAI-compatible APIs to benchmark SGLang and vLLM, and the Triton interface for TensorRT-LLM.
 We tried using vLLM 0.5.3.post1, but it often crashes under high loads and seems to have similar or worse performance compared to vLLM 0.5.2 from our partial benchmarking.
 Therefore, we report results from vLLM 0.5.2 instead.
 While we are aware that different server configurations can significantly impact serving performance, we mostly use the default arguments in each engine to mimic the case of a normal user.

 For the 8B and 70B models, we use the [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) and [meta-llama/Meta-Llama-3-70B-Instruct](http://meta-llama/Meta-Llama-3-70B-Instruct) bf16 checkpoints, and the [neuralmagic/Meta-Llama-3-70B-Instruct-FP8](https://huggingface.co/neuralmagic/Meta-Llama-3-70B-Instruct-FP8) fp8 checkpoint.
 For the 405B models, we use dummy weights for all benchmarks.
 Since the TensorRT-LLM latest image r24.06 does not support fbgemm\_fp8 quantization in the official [meta-llama/Meta-Llama-3.1-405B-FP8](https://huggingface.co/meta-llama/Meta-Llama-3.1-405B-FP8) checkpoint, we use per-layer fp8 quantization in all frameworks and quantize all layers except lm\_head.
 We believe this provides a fair comparison among all engines.
 The A100 and H100 GPUs are 80GB SXM versions.